WEC-Sim/WEC-Sim/source/ptosim.rst

    :width: 400pt

 * Step 5: Go to PTO-Sim library.
 * Step 6: By looking at the physical mechanical PTO model as shown above, the user can simply drag and drop PTO-Sim library blocks.
-In this case, only the direct drive linear generator is needed, and it is located under generator box.
+In this case, only the direct drive linear generator is needed, and it is located under the generator box.

 .. figure:: _static/USEPTOSIMLIB2.PNG
    :width: 400pt